SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

 #### 3. Setup a Postgres database

 Create a Postgres database.
-Currently only Postgres version 16 has been tested.
+Currently, only Postgres version 16 has been tested.

 #### 4. Setup the utility functions